Partially Observable Multi-Agent Reinforcement Learning with Information Sharing: Technical Details and Omitted Proofs

 Theorem \ref{thm:struc} provides a structural result for the optimality of NE/CE/CCE policy computed with approximate common information in the underlying POSG, when the approximate common information satisfies the condition in Definition \ref{def:ais}.
 However, it is not clear how to construct such approximate common information and how high the induced computational complexity is.
 Here we will show when the joint observation is informative enough, specifically satisfying Assumption \ref{observa}, we could simply use \emph{finite-memory truncation} to compress the common information, and indeed, the corresponding most recent $L$ steps of history is a kind of approximate common information.
-Here we need the following result showing that the most recent history is enough to predict the latent state of the POSG (with information sharing).
-Here we shall use a slightly stronger argument than \cite{golowich2022planning}, since we need to allow the policy $\pi^\prime\in\Pi^{\mathrm{gen}}$ to be stochastic while in POMDPs, deterministic policies are enough for finding optimal solutions.
-The proof follows similarly to that in \cite{golowich2022planning}.
-Firstly, we introduce the following important lemmas.
+Importantly, we need the a series of following result showing that the most recent history is enough to predict the latent state of the POSG (with information sharing).

 \begin{lemma}[Lemma 4.9 in \cite{golowich2022planning}] Suppose the POSG satisfies Assumption \ref{observa}, $b, b^\prime\in \Delta(\cS)$ with $b \ll b^{\prime}$, and fix any $h\in [H]$.
 Then